tejasmit2004/Anime/README.md

-step 1.Open the Google Colab and select the code file.
+step 1.Open the Google Colab and select the code file.(colab_demo.ipynb)

 step 2.Select the image format and run the code.